loawingr/read-js/README.md

 The browser tab with Read JS running must be the active tab

-TODO: Example: User must have 30% of the viewport occupied by the content you want read/scanned before scoring
+Example: User must have 30% of the viewport occupied by the content you want read/scanned before scoring
 ```js
 	readJSConfig.thresholds.viewport = 30; //default is 25%
 ```

-TODO: Example: User must scroll passed 30% of content vertical height to be awarded readJSConfig.activity.increment
+Example: User must scroll passed 30% of content vertical height to be awarded readJSConfig.activity.increment
 ```js
 	readJS.thresholds.domNode = 30 //default is 30%
 ```

-TODO: Example: User must accumulate 200 polling points before JS does mathematical calculations with DOM node positioning in viewport
+Example: User must accumulate 200 polling points before JS does mathematical calculations with DOM node positioning in viewport
 ```js
 	readJSConfig.thresholds.domPolling = 200; //default is 100
 ```

 ## Debug Modes

-TODO: Example: Want to see some log info in the developer tools?
+Example: Want to see some log info in the developer tools?
 ```js
 	readJSConfig.debug.statsConsole = true; //default is false
 ```

-TODO: Example: Want to see some visual overlays to see the DOM calculations in action?
+Example: Want to see some visual overlays to see the DOM calculations in action?
 ```js
 	readJSConfig.debug.statsOverlay = true; //default is false
 ```